-- Motors should be thoroughly inspected and cleaned and restored to pre-storage condition. - Inspect the axial fan(s) prior to start-up to ensure that the blades are tight and that there is no obvious corrosion between the hub and the fan blades.
-Do not energize the fan(s) if there is obvious corrosion of fan components.
-Loose fan blades could result in fan failure and possible injury or damage. - Reinstall all fan belts, motors, door gaskets, and drain plugs (as applicable), and remove all protective coverings. - For units stored prior to installation, conduct rigging procedures as directed in the unit's Rigging and Assembly Instructions, available on www.BaltimoreAircoil.com or by contacting your local BAC Representative. - Perform an insulation test of motor windings to ensure satisfactory insulation resistance. - Conduct the full start-up procedure as stated in the "Start-Up Procedure" on page 4.
-Be especially thorough for cleaning and inspection prior to start-up.
+- Motors should be thoroughly inspected and cleaned and restored to pre-storage condition. - Inspect the axial fan prior to start-up to ensure that the blades are tight and that there is no obvious corrosion between the hub and the fan blades.
+Do not energize the fan if there is obvious corrosion of fan components.
+Loose fan blades could result in fan failure and possible injury or damage. - Reinstall all fan belts, motors, door gaskets, and drain plugs (as applicable), and remove all protective coverings. - For units stored prior to installation, conduct rigging procedures as directed in the unit's Rigging and Assembly Instructions, available on www.BaltimoreAircoil.com or by contacting your local BAC Representative. - Perform an insulation test of motor windings to ensure satisfactory insulation resistance. - Conduct full start-up procedure as stated in the "Start-Up Procedure" on page 4.
+Be especially thorough for cleaning and inspection prior to start-up. - For units with the optional gear drive system, the gear box must be fully drained, then refilled with new oil at or near the middle of the oil level sight gauge to prevent damage.
+Then, follow the steps in "Initial Start-up" on page 16.

+DANGER: Rotating equipment

+will cause severe personal injury

+or death to persons who come in

+contact.
+Do not perform any service,

+maintenance or inspection on or

-DANGER: Do not perform any service on or near the fans, motors and drives, or inside the unit without first ensuring that the fans and pumps are disconnected, locked out and tagged out.
+near the fans, motors, and drives,

+or inside the unit without first

+ensuring that the fan and pump

+motors are disconnected, locked

+out, and tagged out.